An Overview of Numeristics and Equipoint Analysis

 2. The failure of all methods, except one expressed by Euler, to account for the above result.

-3. A faulty understanding of Euler’s method, including a circular definition in Hardy, and failure to realize this method as an extension of arithmetic.
+3. A faulty understanding on the part of Hardy of Euler’s method, including a circular definition, and failure to realize this method as an extension of arithmetic.

 Euler’s method is the principle that we do not reject an algebraic process simply because it deals with divergent series.
 If we find an algebraic process that is valid for a convergent case, then we assume that that process is also valid for the corresponding divergent case.